Skip to product information

 Diameter 8.8cm

 Nakamura Rokuro (February 4, 1914 - April 11, 2004) was a ceramic artist born in Ibe, Bizen City, Okayama Prefecture.
-Nicknamed "Rokusan," he was a member of the Japan Crafts Association Chugoku Branch, the Bizen Ware Tomoyukai, and the Traditional Craftsmen's Association.
-His father was close to artists such as Kaneshige Toyo, and influenced him to become a ceramic artist.
-He worked for a company until the end of the war, but in 1945 he studied under Kaneshige Toyo and refined his techniques.
-It is said that when Kitaoji Rosanjin visited Kaneshige Toyo's house, he learned his techniques from him along with Fujiwara Kei and Yamamoto Toshu, and was influenced by him.
-In 1961, he built the Rokuro Kiln and became independent.
+Nicknamed "Roku-san," he was a member of the Chugoku Branch of the Japan Crafts Association, the Bizen Ware Tomoyukai, and the Traditional Craftsmen's Association.
+His father was close friends with artists such as Kaneshige Toyo, and influenced him to become a ceramic artist.
+He worked for a company until the end of the war, but in 1945 he studied under Kaneshige Toyo and honed his skills.
+It is said that when Kitaoji Rosanjin visited Kaneshige Toyo's home, he learned his techniques from him, along with Fujiwara Kei and Yamamoto Toshu, and was influenced by them.
+In 1961, he established the Rokuro Kiln and went independent.
 In 1986, he was certified as a traditional craftsman.
-He preferred to make sake vessels such as tokkuri on the potter's wheel.
+He preferred to make sake bottles and other sake vessels using the potter's wheel.
 He also made bubble bottles, teapots, and tea bowls using the tatara.
 His style is simple and wild.
-The deep scarlet color that appears in the kiln changes on the sticky earthenware of the Kannon clay is called "the scarlet of the Nakamura family" and has many fans.
-It is said that the great writer Ibuse Masuji groped around Rokuro's sake bottles in bed before he died.
-He also had connections with the poet Sugisame Taro and the poet Ando Jiro, and wrote an introduction for Rokuro's resume.
-In particular, Ando Jiro is said to have visited every time the pottery was fired from the kiln, and wanted only pottery with kiln marks, which caused Rokuro a lot of trouble.
-He is also known by nicknames such as "God of Sake Ware" and "Rokuro the Tokkuri."
+The deep scarlet color that appears in the kiln changes on the sticky earthenware of the Kannon clay is called "the scarlet of the Nakamura family" and has many admirers.
+It is said that the great writer Ibuse Masuji groped Rokuro's sake bottle in bed before he died.
+He also had connections with the poet Sugisame Taro and the poet Ando Tsuguo, and wrote an introduction for Rokuro's resume.
+It is said that Ando Tsuguo in particular would visit every time the kiln was fired, and wanted only pots with kiln marks, which caused Rokuro a lot of trouble.
+He is also known by nicknames such as "the god of sake vessels" and "Rokuro the sake bottle."

 View full details